TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

      products by self service, with or without assistance by a clerk or operator.

 d.
-Minor - A person under eighteen years of age.
+Minor - A person under nineteen years of age.

 e.
 Employee - A person who performs work or services
      for wages or other consideration.